deriv-com/deriv-app/WRITING TESTS.md

         General configuration of the jest which will use to run the tests from root directory of _Deriv app_

-        -   `collectCoverage`: with this flag jest will collect the coverage report in order to know how much and which files of the code has test coverage.
+        -   `collectCoverage`: This flag makes jest to collect coverage report.
-        -   `collectCoverageFrom`: To indicate which files should and should not test.
+        -   `collectCoverageFrom`: To indicate which files the coverage report should collect from.
 Generally we exclude all of `node_modules` directories.
         -   `collectCoverageFrom`: The type of needed coverage report.
         -   `clearMocks`: configuration option to clear mocks automatically before each test.
         -   `projects`: To indicate that which components/directories should test.